 The Online Student Reference Guide can be downloaded here.

-In order for us to make sure you have the support you need to complete your online education, please take a moment to complete this survey: https://acsurvey.qualtrics.com/jfe/form/SV_7ZF77gdGjnknIfH
+In order for us to make sure you have the support you need to complete your online education, please take a moment to complete this survey.

 Food Pantry services are FREE for all current Mendocino College students.
-We are currently offering Food Pantry pick up at each of our center locations.
-Call 707-263-4944 (Lake Center), 707-459-6224 (North County Center), or 707-961-2200 (Coast Center) to complete a request for food pick up during normal business hours.
-For updated facility hours during the COVID-19 Shelter in Place, please visit: www.mendocino.edu/announcements.
-Pick up for Food Pantry items is not currently available at our Ukiah campus.
+We are currently offering Food Pantry pick up at each of our locations.
+Call 707-263-4944 (Lake Center), 707-459-6224 (North County Center), or 707-961-2200 (Coast Center) to request food pantry items from our center locations during business hours.
+For the Ukiah campus, please stop by our room 781 in the Lower Student Center during business hours to complete the form in person.
+For updated facility hours during the pandemic, please visit:www.mendocino.edu/announcements.

-For additional food needs, please contact Kris Bartolomei at firstname.lastname@example.org.
+For additional food needs, please contact Naoto Horiguchi, Student Life Specialis via phone 707-467-1081 or email email@example.com.
 We may be able to supply gift cards to local grocery stores if funding is available.